hanhanwu/Basic_But_Useful/RA_command_lines.md

   * To remove conda virtual environment, `sudo conda remove -n yourenvname --all`, but note, to create conda virtual environment takes longer time than creating python `virtualenv`
     * After running the command line, you may need to `cd anaconda/envs` and type `sudo rm -r yourenvname` to fully remove the environment
   * If you want to check how many conda virtual environment you have created and their names, also go to `anaconda/envs` by typing `cd anaconda/envs`
+* Uninstall anaconda on Mac
+  * Normally Anaconda has a folder under your Username, so just do `sudo rm -r anaconda`
+  * `echo $PATH` and check whether anaconda is in the $PATH, if so, `open ~/.bash_profile` and remove/comment the anaconda path
 * Check all the pyhton library versions: `pip freeze`
 * Check specific python package version: `pip freeze | grep scikit-learn`
 * Errors in intalling python packages